 Commercial sales prohibited in Agoura Hills

 The city of Agoura Hills has a ban on both recreational and medicinal pot.
 The city plans to comply with the new law allowing those 21 years old and older to smoke marijuana.
 They can grow up to six plants on their property (indoors only) or buy it outside of Agoura Hills and bring it home.
 Residents can also give up to an ounce of cannabis to others over 21 for transport.
 But no marijuana can be sold for medicinal or recreational purposes in the city limits.
-Agoura Hills also banned weed delivery services, even for homebound patients, but the sheriff’s department won’t waste time enforcing the delivery ban.
+Agoura Hills also banned weed delivery services, even for homebound medical cardholders, but the sheriff’s department won’t waste time enforcing the delivery ban.
 They say that they are focused on illegal cannabis businesses in the area.

 Pasadena to cut off utilities to illegal dispensaries